user931215/pi0-gateway/README.md

 # pi0-gateway
-Use the pi0w as advanced usb-network adapter.
+Use the pi0w as usb-network adapter.
 Currently works as usb hotplug for wifi access.

 ## Dependencies:
 Pi0w with raspberry pi os lite, usb-ethernet, ssh